apostrophecms/apostrophe-documentation/tutorials/advanced-development/01-advanced-pieces-topics/01-ajax-pieces.md

 # AJAX Features: Enhanced Browsing for Pieces

 Asynchronous JavaScript and XML, commonly known as [AJAX](https://api.jquery.com/jquery.ajax/), provides techniques for more dynamic and responsive websites.
 You can use AJAX with Pieces to refresh and display content without fully refreshing the page.
-To demonstrate this, we'll work off of the `people-pages` example from the [Reusable Content with Pieces](../../core-concepts/03-reusable-content-pieces/README.md) section, but you should be able to easily adapt this example to your own project.
+To demonstrate this, we'll work off of the `people-pages` example from the [Reusable Content with Pieces](../../core-concepts/03-reusable-content-pieces/reusable-content-with-pieces.md) which uses `piece-pages` to create a user directory, but you should be able to easily adapt this example to your own project.

 ## Filtering without reloading the page: using AJAX to enhance filters